cfc-f18-rcos-tweets/Docs/README.md

 1. Use Node-Red to pipe twtiiter data into MongoDB
 2. Pipe MDB to Watson to extract keywords
-3. On keywordl, filter by topics, emotions ,ettc
+3. On keyword analysis, filter by topics, emotions ,ettc
 4. Take clean data, using Node-PS, to send back to 2nd datastore